-Herbert W. Moloney III, a director of the Company and a member of the ECC, is Chief Operating Officer of Western Colorprint, which provides us, in the norm al course of business, with commercial printing services.
+Herbert W. Moloney III, a director of the Company and a member of the ECC, was President and Chief Operating Officer of Western Colorprint, which provided us, in the normal course of business, with commercial printing services.
 This relationship is explained below in "Certain Relationships and Related Transactions".